sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

- * NetworkX: The following modules have not yet been wrapped: centrality, cliques, cluster, cores, hybrid, isomorph, search, spectrum, threshold
+ * NetworkX: The following modules could be useful, and have not yet been wrapped: centrality, cliques, cluster, cores, hybrid, search, spectrum, threshold